anhquang2605/weather-together/LEARNED.md

       ....
     }
     to call this function, first need to resolve the promise from the async function by wrapping () around the func call with await used, the call the resolved promise as a function (await func("sth"))()
+    47. For state changes without trigger component rerendering, use callback, closures. make change to internal variable of component